dpaquette/BugTracker.NET/Blog x - Database Access.md

 to name just those I remember off the top of my head.
 All of these tools attempt to bridge the gap between the relational world of SQL databases and the object world in which we program.

 If we take a look at BugTracker.net we can see that it predates any of these nifty object relational mapping technologies.
-It is still heavily dependant on using loosely typed collections such as DataSet to hold information from the database.
+It is still heavily dependent on using loosely typed collections such as DataSet to hold information from the database.
 There is a lot of overhead to these collections and we lose out on all the advantage of using a strongly typed language.
 Type conversion errors are not caught until run time.

 Dynamic typing is fine if you have a good collection of unit tests to cover the implicit tests that the compiler performs.
 Unfortunatly BugTracker.NET is devoid of tests.
 This is a deficiency we're going to address at some point but first things first we should look at leveraging an object relational mapper to help out.